The Best Handheld GPS Review

 Garmin GPS MAP 64s

 The Garmin GPS MAP 64s is our top pick for mountaineering, ski touring, and below freezing adventures where the reliability of push buttons in cold weather supersedes all other factors.
-The 64s also has a big external antenna that provides better and quicker reception than the Oregon 600, which is useful if you find yourself in super thick forest canopies (tropical jungles), deep slot canyons (like in Utah and Arizona), or stuck in a whiteout on the side of a mountain.
-Our testers liked the GPS MAP 64s for colder, more extreme days but took the Oregon 600 out on most bluebird days.
-If money isn't a factor, consider checking out the Garmin GPSMAP 64sc if you're looking for all the bells and whistles for your Garmin.
+The 64s also has a big external antenna that provides better and quicker reception than the 600t, which is useful if you find yourself in super thick forest canopies (tropical jungles), deep slot canyons (like in Utah and Arizona), or stuck in a whiteout on the side of a mountain.
+Our testers liked the GPS MAP 64s for colder, more extreme days but took the 600t out on most bluebird days.
+If money isn't a factor, consider checking out the GPSMAP 64sc if you're looking for all the bells and whistles for your Garmin.

 Fantastic reception through thick coverage

 Smart notifications (connect to your smartphone)